-Sanders takes hits while gaining spotlight as front-runner
+Sanders faces brunt of the attacks at South Carolina debate

 CHARLESTON, S.C.
-(AP) — Democrats unleashed a roaring assault against Bernie Sanders and seized on Mike Bloomberg’s past with women in the workplace during a contentious debate Tuesday night that tested the strength of the two men at the center of the party’s presidential nomination fight.
+(AP) — Democrats unleashed a roaring assault against Bernie Sanders and seized on Mike Bloomberg’s past with women in the workplace during a contentious debate that tested the strength of the two men at the center of the party’s presidential nomination fight.

 As the undeniable Democratic front-runner, Sanders faced the brunt of the attacks for much of the night, and for one of the few times, fellow progressive Elizabeth Warren was among the critics.
 The Massachusetts senator pressed the case that she could execute ideas that the Vermont senator could only talk about.